 With a pure inhibition model, it is entirely possible for two or more adjacent grids to be formed in the same general area to code spatially separated island of information in the same map.
 In that case, a computation that intercompares patterns is limited to working on the edges of the islands of information.

-Of the three suggested methods, I strongly prefer the model of mutual reverberation in layer II/III pyramidal neurons as the hex-grid formers as the way that multiple items of data can nest together fits well with the local processing methods that SDR neurons use.
+I strongly prefer the model of mutual reverberation in layer II/III pyramidal neurons as the hex-grid former as that way multiple items of data can nest together.

 So what happens to these patterns - how do they get processed?